JetBrains/teamcity-documentation/topics/build-chain.md

 Basically, each build chain is a [directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph), i.e. it cannot have cycles.

-Build Chains are visible in various places in the TeamCity Web UI:
+Build Chains are visible in various places in the TeamCity web UI:

 * [Dependencies page of build configuration settings](#Dependencies+page+of+build+configuration+settings)
 * [Build Chains tab of project home and build configuration home page](#Build+Chains+tab+of+project+home+and+build+configuration+home+page)